Why Users Leave Your Site : 15 Second Rule

 If the user arrives on a page and does not find what he is looking for, he leaves in a few seconds, but the same happens when the information is too much.

-A surplus of information will not only increase the rebound but will also be penalized on the SEO side.
+A surplus of information will not only increase the rebound but will also be penalized on the SEO services.

 Redundant information is always synonymous with bad navigation: the main focus must never be buried by other superficial information.

 Outdated or Unreadable Content Increases the Bounce Rate